zethon/AshCoin/README.md

-# ash
+# ASH

-Another crypto coin written from scratch
+ASH is a crypto currency backed by ETH with built-in expiration dates.